Bridge local AI coding agents (Claude Code, Cursor, Gemini CLI, Codex) to messaging platforms (Feishu/Lark, DingTalk,...

 ~/ └─ .claude/ ├─ commands/ ├─ agents/ │ └─ cc-connect/ ← installs here └─ settings.json

 Bridge local AI coding agents (Claude Code, Cursor, Gemini CLI, Codex) to messaging platforms (Feishu/Lark, DingTalk, Slack, Telegram, Discord, LINE, WeChat Work).
-Chat with your AI dev assistant from anywhere — no public IP required for most platforms.
+Chat with your AI dev assistant from anywhere — no public IP required for most platforms..
+An open-source agent for the AI coding ecosystem.